 Early Life

-Frederic Luddy was born in New Castle, Indiana, in 1954.
-Growing up, his father was an accountant and his mother was a Catholic school teacher.
-Luddy attended Indiana University but dropped out to pursue his passion for computer programming.
+Frederic Luddy was born in 1954 in New Castle, Indiana.
+His father was an accountant, and his mother was a Catholic schoolteacher.
+Luddy showed an early interest in computer programming.
+He attended Indiana University Bloomington but dropped out after his freshman year to dedicate himself to programming, foregoing traditional classroom learning in favor of hands-on technical work.

 Rise to Success